la2050/archive/_projects/2016/live-unlimited-with-mdas-summer-camp.md

 project_image: >-
   https://skild-prod.s3.amazonaws.com/myla2050/images/custom540/7522135096741-team90.jpg
 project_video: ''
-project_description: >-
+project_summary: >-
-  Kids with muscular dystrophy, spinal muscular atrophy and related life-threatening diseases face daily challenges that often make “just being a kid” difficult.
-MDA Summer Camp gives kids ages 6-17 the freedom to be kids with others who are just like them during a life-changing week of fun and friendship.
-Through the magic of summer camp, MDA offers a world of possibilities to campers — from swimming and horseback riding to zip-lining, adaptive sports and camp dances.
+  MDA Summer Camp provides kids with muscular dystrophy and related diseases an opportunity for 'the best week of the year,' where kids are living beyond limits in a place where anything is possible!
 project_is_collaboration: 'No'
 project_collaborators: None
 project_areas: